All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Closely related to cancellation issues, billing complaints include: charges appearing after cancellation, confusion about auto-renewal dates, being billed for a higher-tier plan than expected, and charges for products that the customer thought were one-time purchases but were actually subscriptions.

 Some of this comes down to how Hims displays its pricing.
 The most prominent price shown is often the per-month cost of a multi-month plan.
-If a customer does not realize they are committing to a 3- or 6-month plan, they may be surprised when they cannot cancel after the first month without incurring additional charges.
+If a customer doesn't realize they're committing to a 3- or 6-month plan, they may be surprised when they can't cancel after the first month without incurring additional charges.

 3. Impersonal Provider Interactions